Franklin Drilon: Personal life

 Drilon was married to fellow lawyer and ACCRA senior partner Violeta Calvo, with whom he had two children, Eliza and Patrick.
 During his candidacy for a Senate seat in 1995, Drilon often traveled to the US to be with his wife who was then being treated for lung cancer.
 Mrs. Drilon died of the disease in September 1995, two months after her husband assumed his Senate seat.
 Two years after, Drilon proposed to close family friend Mila Serrano-Genuino, who was a widow.
 They married with former Presidents Aquino and Ramos as wedding sponsors.

+Violeta Driloin's grave at Manila Memorial Park – Sucat.

-Drilon has a nephew named Rock who is married to ABS-CBN Broadcast Journalist Cecilia Victoria Oreña, also known as Ces Drilon.
+Drilon has a nephew named Rock who is married to ABS-CBN broadcast journalist Ces Drilon.
 Drilon is also a second cousin of former Iloilo City Mayor Jed Patrick Mabilog.

 Drilon is a member of the Rotary Club, Makati Chapter.
 He was an active member of the Integrated Bar of the Philippines (IBP) where he was a former President of the Pasay-Makati-Mandaluyong-San Juan Chapter.
 Although he was born in Iloilo, he is a registered voter of Greenhills, San Juan.

 Central Philippine University bestowed upon him an honorary degree of Doctor of Humanities (Honoris Causa).